Whiteness in student politics and activism - Honi Soit

 Amelia Mertha: A lot of people do walk around thinking that they know everything, that they’ve learnt everything, and they don’t sit down and listen, in fact there’s a lot of listening that white people could do still.

-*Names have been changed to protect the interviewees’ identity.
+*Names have been changed to protect the interviewees’ identities.